choria-io/asyncjobs/reference/routing-concurrency-retry/index.md

 }
 ```

-Above we define a Queue that will allow a task to be handled for up to 1 hour and will retry it 100 times.
-Care should be taken to pick these values correctly.
+The queue above allows a task to be handled for up to one hour and retries up to 100 times.
+Choose these values with care.

-The `ajc` command line utility can adjust these times post-creation but running clients will still create context Deadlines based on the configuration that was set when they were started.
+The `ajc` CLI can adjust these values post-creation.
+Running clients still build context deadlines from the configuration present when they were started.

-## Terminating Processing
+## Terminating processing

-In the earlier example we had these 2 lines:
+The earlier example contained:

 ```go
 email, err := parseEmail(task.Payload)
 if err != nil { return nil, err }
 ```

-This would return the parse error from your Handler, the task would then go and get retried later.
-Thing is if this is a bad Payload it will never pass processing, invalid JSON will always be invalid JSON.
-You might want to give up on the task early:
+This returns the parse error from the handler, and the task is retried later.
+A bad payload will never parse; invalid JSON will always be invalid JSON.
+In that case, give up on the task immediately:

 ```go
 email, err := parseEmail(task.Payload)